Back to Dealfront DigestSales

 Step 10: Create processes and automation

 The execution of your go-to-market strategy is as important as the strategy itself.
-Without the right processes, integrations, and automation in place, you may find it challenging to track progress and see the strategy bear fruits.
+Without the right processes, integrations, and sales automation software in place, you may find it challenging to track progress and see the strategy bear fruits.

 Therefore, create processes that help you: